Guy de Chassey — Cuvée Euphrasie

-The Cuvée Euphrasie from Guy de Chassey is a champagne that works best solo – without a big meal, without staging.
+The Cuvée Euphrasie is not a vintage but a deliberate union of two harvests: 85% Chardonnay from 2012 and 15% Pinot Noir from 2011.
+The grapes come from Louvois and the Premier Cru village of Tauxières-Mutry.
+A champagne that works best solo – without a big meal, without staging.
 Simply a quiet moment and the glass.

 With Guy de Chassey you sense a feeling of groundedness and elegance.
 That's exactly how the Euphrasie starts too: subtly floral, a hint of mandarin, some meringue, lightly praline-like.
 That typical, lightly candied citrus note that you immediately recognize once you've had it.